 Since , February 2016, IIT Indore has started functioning from its permanent campus.
 All the Administrative Offices, Material Management Section, Finance and Account Section, The School of Basic Sciences, The School of Humanities and Social Sciences, The School of Engineering, Basic Science Labs and Engineering Labs are all established in this campus.
 The Central Library is also situated in this campus.

 The Academic office is responsible for all the academic affairs of the students of the Institute.
-There is a Dean of Academic Affairs, an Associate Dean (Academic), a Deputy Registrar and two Deputy Manager in this office besides some contractual employees.
+There is a Dean of Academic Affairs, two Associate Dean (Academic), a Deputy Registrar, a Manager and three Deputy Manager in this office besides some contractual employees.